babywhale321/pytube-gui-and-cli-script/README.md

 Note: if your having issues downloading a whole channel please read this article. https://stackoverflow.com/questions/74334535/pytube-channel-video-urls-is-does-not-working

+# Testing Dir

+## These are required

+import requests

+import re

+from pytube import YouTube, Channel

+from pytube.cli import on_progress

+import os

+from easygui import *

 # Objectives:
 1, The goal and idea of the project is to have a python code/application that gets input from the user about what YouTube channel they would like to automatically download the newest video from that channel to a specified location.